Public Choice Theory

 Although this median voter model is a simplification, it does explain why people choose moderate candidates.
 For instance, in the United States, both the Democrats and the Republicans have primaries, where party members tend to choose extremists from their party.
 Often, the candidates running in the primaries will portray themselves as being more extremist in their campaigning to satisfy the voters, since voting in the primaries is usually restricted to party affiliates.
 Thereafter, the winners present more moderate stances as a means to appeal to voters of the other party.
-Mitt Romney followed this plan to a tee in the 2012 U.S. presidential campaign, when, during the Republican primary against more conservative candidates, he asserted that he was "severely conservative", but after winning the Republican primary election, he switched back to the center to have any chance of winning against Barack Obama.
+Mitt Romney followed this plan to a tee in the 2012 U.S. presidential campaign, when, during the Republican primary against more conservative candidates, he asserted that he was "severely conservative", but after winning the Republican primary election, he switched back to the center to improve his chance of winning against Barack Obama.

 Interest Groups and Political Logrolling

 Of course, the true benefits and costs of a project are largely conjectural, so naturally, opinions differ as to what the government should do.
 However, some people want to influence a project in spite of what the public choice might actually be or what might be in the best interest of the economy and society in general.
 These people often feel strongly about a particular subject, and thus, form special interest groups that lobby legislators or the executive branch in favor or against specific projects.
 As they say, when money talks, Congress listens.

 What often happens is that legislators try to advance their own pet projects by agreeing to vote for the pet projects of other legislators, which is sometimes referred to as political logrolling or horse trading.
 During the early 1980s, U.S. Representative Charlie Wilson used this method to increase funding to the Afghan mujahideen so that they could more effectively resist the Soviet occupation of Afghanistan.
 However, logrolling generally results in higher expenditures that benefit politically connected groups at the taxpayers' expense.
 Logrolling would be unnecessary if politicians voted in the public's interest.